 Related articles:

-Shipping in the Strait of Hormuz is stagnant again
+Shipping in Strait of Hormuz stalled again

 The US military is using robots to clear mines in the Strait of Hormuz